 Recessed lighting with so-called “eyeball” trim enables homeowners to direct a bright, focused beam toward any object they wish to call attention to, whether it’s a work of art, family memento, or an architectural feature like a fireplace mantel or built-in bookcase.
 Note that multiple fixtures may be needed to highlight an oversize item.

-Outfit recessed lighting fixtures with halogen bulbs to bring your rooms to life.
-Compared with general lighting, halogens shine three times brighter, imbuing paint colors and boldly hued furniture with a special richness and clarity.
+- Halogen bulbs to bring your rooms to life, shining three times brighter than other bulbs and imbuing paint colors and boldly hued furniture with a special richness and clarity.
 Although high-performing, halogens operate at an efficient low voltage, which minimizes running costs.

 Recessed lights are justly known for being unobtrusive, but people may be starting to view these fixtures with a fresh eye.
 Many newer models hitting the market have protruding, light-diffusing trim in a variety of eye-catching materials that range from glass to crystal to composite, in translucent as well as colored variations.

 Even if you choose to stick with regular recessed lighting, you still have plenty of options.
 A visit to your local lighting store or favorite online vendor should reveal a surprising number of color, finish, trim, and baffle choices.